 USB microphones are plug ‘n play, so all you’ll need to do to get them up and running is make sure that you’ve selected the right microphone in the “Input” panel of your podcasting software.
 For Alban Brooke, head of marketing at podcast host Buzzsprout, that simplicity and ease of use goes a long way.
 “Your time should be spent podcasting, not learning how to record, edit, or upload your podcast,” he says.

 One key benefit XLR mics offer over USB mics is the lower noise floor provided by the audio interface or mixer, which essentially acts as an external sound card.
-“Audio interfaces are a must for good sound,” says Kate Astrakhan, an audio engineer at professional podcasting agency Podcast Network Solutions.
+“Audio interfaces are a must for good sound,” says Kate Astrakhan, founder and CEO at professional podcasting agency Podcast Network Solutions.
 “Get an Audio Technica ATR2100 and a Behringer interface, and for less than $200, you have something that will give you professional quality sound,” she says.

 As far as podcast microphones go, the choice is between dynamic microphones or condenser microphones.
 Each is built differently, and if you’re so inclined, you can read more about the science that separates these two kinds of mics.
 Practically speaking, dynamic microphones are less sensitive to sound and more physically durable than condenser microphones.